 When God was handing out athletic grace, I was on the other line.
-And while I’m well aware of my strengths — including an imagination as active as any Olympic athlete’s workout — when it comes to moving through life, let’s just say I’m kind of like Lucy in a Marx Brothers movie.
+And while I’m well aware of my strengths — including an imagination as active as any star athlete’s workout — when it comes to moving through life, let’s just say I’m kind of like Lucy in a Marx Brothers movie.

 There was the time I was getting out of the car on the passenger side.
 Not difficult.
 Doesn’t even require special training.
 But in my case, my foot got entangled in the strap of my purse, which was on the car floor.
 As a result, when I opened the door, I rolled head over heels onto the sidewalk.
 Ta-da!
 Thank you very much.

 Then there was the afternoon B. was teaching me how to throw a ball — and catch it in my new mitt — like a guy.
 Not like a girl.
 His advice, “Keep your eye on the ball until it’s in your glove,” was helpful.
 Yup, I kept my eye on the ball from the moment it left his hand, as it arced into the sky, as it headed directly for my mitt — and then as it hit me square on the head.
 While I got the “eye on the ball” part right, my “move your mitt to catch the ball” skills were still suspect.

 And the supposed-to-be-romantic dinner.
 While telling a story (with hand gestures, of course) I managed to sweep my glass over, spilling iced tea all over B.’s shirt.
 Twice.
 Within ten minutes.
 (The second time was just after the waiter had refilled my glass.)